-The entire procedure of incubation and fledging approximates between 23 to 25 days.
+The entire procedure of incubation and fledging estimates in between 23 to 25 days.

-The Northern Mockingbird feeds on fruits and berries of holly, smilax, woodbine, sumac and other plants.
+The Northern Mockingbird eats fruits and berries of holly, smilax, woodbine, sumac as well as various other plants.

-Some garden crops such as grapes, blackberries, and figs, are also favorites of this bird.
+Some yard crops such as grapes, blackberries, as well as figs, are likewise favorites of this bird.

-In addition to fruits, this bird also eats harmful weevils, cucumber beetles, chinch bugs, and grasshoppers.
+addition to fruits, this bird also eats harmful weevils, cucumber beetles, chinch pests, as well as grasshoppers.

-So while many think this bird is detrimental to fruit crops the truth is, it is an important bird in an agricultural sense.
+while several assume this bird is detrimental to fruit plants the fact is, it is an important bird in a farming feeling.

-Northern Mockingbirds will defend their feeding-winter territories against other birds.
+Northern Mockingbirds will certainly protect their feeding-winter territories versus other birds.

-Robins, starlings, woodpeckers and other birds that compete for fruits are chased away.
+, starlings, woodpeckers and various other birds that contend for fruits are chased away.

 The Northern Mockingbird and also Other Typical Birds

 Native Bushes for Your Birds